MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. Establish virtual network peering back to the newly created regional hub virtual network in the *Connectivity* subscription.
 1. Deploy identity workloads, like Active Directory domain controller virtual machines, into the new virtual network.
     - You might need to perform more setup of the workloads once they're provisioned, such as the following configuration steps:
-      - Promoting the Active Directory domain controller virtual machines to the existing Active Directory domain.
+      - Promote the Active Directory domain controller virtual machines to the existing Active Directory domain.
       - Create new Active Directory sites and subnets.
-      - Configuring DNS server settings like conditional forwarders.
+      - Configure DNS server settings like conditional forwarders.

 ## Move your Azure estate to a new region